SpectralOps/spectral-terraform-lambda-integration/README.md

 8. `lambda_iam_role_arn` - Amazon Resource Name (ARN) specifying the role.
 9. `lambda_iam_role_name` - Name of the role.
 10. `secrets_arns` - Arns of created secrets in secrets manager.

+## Support

+For GitHub deployment - only bot version 2.x is supported